jci-metasys/historian/README.md

      -p, --password      Required.
-Password for the Metasys Application -x, --dbconnection  Connection string required to connect to the desired DB -f, --fqrs          The absolute path to the file containing the fully qualified references
+Password for the Metasys Application -x, --dbconnection  Connection string required to connect to the desired DB -f, --fqrs          The absolute path to the file containing the fully qualified references -i, --invalidcert   Allow untrusted certificate when connecting to API, default to false if not entered.

 ## Bulk Extraction